akka/akka/akka-docs/scala/howto.rst

 It's important to note that we use Akka's :class:`NonFatal` extractor instead of just :class:`Throwable`, which will extract all but "fatal" exceptions, which would be for example :class:`OutOfMemoryError` and his friends.
 Other exceptions are wrapped and thrown up again - the reason for wrapping them is tha this way it's easier to define custom SupervisionStrategies, for details on this topic see: :ref:`fault-tolerance-scala`.

-The Cache implementation is just a class implementing the :class:`RefreshableCache`, so all it needs to do it fetch the new data when refresh is called, and update the atomic reference:
+The Cache implementation is just a class implementing the :class:`RefreshableCache`, so all it needs to do it fetch the new data when refresh is called, and update the atomic reference which we use in order to make the cache thread-safe:

 .. includecode:: code/docs/actor/ActorSelfRefreshingCache.scala
    :include: example-cache